-All food law enforcement is carried out in accordance with relevant Food Safety Codes of Practice and other Official Guidance produced by the FSA and the Department for Business, Energy and Industrial Strategy (BEIS).
+All food law enforcement is carried out in accordance with relevant Food Safety Codes of Practice and other Official Guidance produced by the FSA.

 Food business operators and the public are given the opportunity of consulting on our policies at any reasonable time.